3D-BioInfo-PT/3d-bioinfo-pt.github.io/edicoes_anteriores/index.md

   credit: EJIBCE 2018
 ---

-On this section you can find the Book of Abstracts of the past editions of this meeting (then known as EJIBCE).
+Here you can find the Book of Abstracts of the past editions of the EJIBCE meeting.

 ## Book of Abstracts EJIBCE 2021
 Coimbra, December 20th, 2021